 At the start of your program, MBA teams are created by the Program Director and the Graduate Office who consider a mix of diversity in professional experience and demographics.

 We use a team-based approach in most of our core courses as our MBA is focused on providing you with experiential learning and case application.
 Your team typically consists of five to six students, and you will work with that team throughout your program.

-Your classes will range from 30 to 40 MBA students in both the Intensive and Professional English MBA programs.
+Your classes will range from 30 to 40 MBA students in the Professional English MBA program.
 Your classes will range from 15 to 20 MBA students in the French MBA program.